20,000 Leagues Under the Sea (1954 film): Remake and prequel

-On January 6, 2009, Variety reported that a live-action remake titled 20,000 Leagues Under the Sea: Captain Nemo was being planned with Joseph McGinty Nichol, known as "McG", attached to direct.
-The film serves as an origin story for Captain Nemo, as he builds his warship, the Nautilus.
-McG has remarked that it will be "much more in keeping with the spirit of the novel" than Richard Fleischer's film, in which it will reveal "what Aronnax is up to and the becoming of Captain Nemo, and how the man became at war with war itself".
+In January 2009, Variety reported that a live-action remake titled 20,000 Leagues Under the Sea: Captain Nemo was being planned with McG attached to direct.
+The film served as an origin story for Captain Nemo, as he builds his warship, the Nautilus.
+McG had remarked that it would be "much more in keeping with the spirit of the novel" than Richard Fleischer's film, in which it would reveal "what Aronnax is up to and the becoming of Captain Nemo, and how the man became at war with war itself".
 It was written by Bill Marsilli, with Justin Marks and Randall Wallace brought in to do rewrites.
 The film was to be produced by Sean Bailey with McG's Wonderland Sound and Vision.

 McG once suggested that he wanted Will Smith as Captain Nemo, but he reportedly turned down the part.
-As a second possible choice, McG had mentioned Sam Worthington, with whom he worked on Terminator Salvation, though they did not ever discuss it seriously.
-In November 2009, the project was shelved by then-Walt Disney Pictures chairman Rich Ross after having spent nearly $10 million on pre-production work.
+As a second possible choice, McG had mentioned Sam Worthington, with whom he worked on Terminator Salvation (2009), though they did not hold serious discussions.
+In November 2009, the project was shelved by then-Walt Disney Pictures chairman Rich Ross, after $10 million had been spent on pre-production work.
 Prior to the announcement, McG and Bailey had been notified of the project's cancellation.

 During the 2010 San Diego Comic-Con, director David Fincher announced plans of directing 20,000 Leagues Under the Sea for Walt Disney Pictures based on a script by Scott Z. Burns.
 While Fincher was wrapping up The Girl with the Dragon Tattoo (2011), it was speculated that 20,000 Leagues Under the Sea would enter principal photography by late 2012.
 In the meantime, Fincher began courting Brad Pitt to play the role of Ned Land while the film was kept on hold.
-However, in February 2013, it was announced that Pitt had officially turned down the role.
+In February 2013, it was announced that Pitt had officially turned down the role.